 In 1980, Palmieri moved back to Puerto Rico.
 On a business trip to New York, he suffered a massive heart attack and stroke.
 He soon recovered, recorded the landmark album, A Giant Step (1984).
 Also, he performed as a sideman with various bands.
 In June 1988, he debuted in the United Kingdom accompanied by London’s Robin “King Salsa” Jones.

 Palmieri gave private piano lessons to students at the Schuylerville Music Center in the Throggs Neck section of the Bronx in New York City.
 Also, he appeared in the 1988 film Salsa.

 Four days before his death, Palmieri gave a private show at La Fortaleza in San Juan, Puerto Rico, where he performed (solo) for the Governor of Puerto Rico (Rafael Hernández Colón) and guests.
 On September 12, 1988, Charlie Palmieri suffered yet another heart and died one day later at Jacobi Hospital in the Bronx.

-On November 6, 2004, a Big Band Tribute to Charlie Palmieri was held at Avery Fisher Hall at Lincoln Center for the Performing Arts.
-Also, The Harbor Conservatory for the Performing Arts hosts an annual competition for the Charlie Palmieri Memorial Piano Scholarship.
+On November 6, 2004, a Big Band Tribute to Charlie Palmieri was held at Lincoln Center’s Avery Fisher Hall.
+Also, The Harbor Conservatory for the Performing Arts hosted an annual competition for the Charlie Palmieri Memorial Piano Scholarship.